Arkhas/Laravel5Calendar/README.md

 The template is located in `resources/views/vendor/calendar/calendar.blade.php`

-the css file is located in `public/assets/arkhas/calendar/calendar.css`
+The css file is located in `public/assets/arkhas/calendar/calendar.css`